Updated November 2019

 At Open Sky, our belief is that when students’ physical needs are met, they are able to better focus on the deep therapeutic work that brought them to our program.
-Open Sky’s Medical Team is trained to prioritize our students’ safety, keep them healthy, and encourage a lifestyle that is based on not only mental but physical health as well.
-By having a 24/7 on-duty Field Medic, employing healthcare professionals with diverse medical backgrounds, and emphasizing the importance and practice of self-care, our students are positioned for great improvements in their overall well-being.
+As they are the first responders to any medical and wellness need in the field, every Field Guide is a certified Wilderness First Responder.
+Beyond that, Open Sky’s Medical Team is trained and highly competent in wilderness risk management and holistic health, creating and monitoring an environment of safety in the wilderness.
+By having 24/7 on-site Field Medic, employing healthcare professionals with diverse medical backgrounds, and emphasizing the importance and practice of self-care, our students are positioned for great improvements in their overall well-being.

-Student safety is the number one priority at Open Sky, demonstrated in part by our Field Medic role.
-Two years ago, we were the first wilderness program to have a Field Medic embedded in base camp and operating area 24 hours a day, seven days a week.
-All of our Field Medics have either EMT, Wilderness EMT certification, or are Registered Nurses.
-The Field Medic’s responsibilities are to provide primary and emergency care to students, transport students (as appropriate) in the event that they need further medical care, consult with the Field Guides, Clinical Team, parents, and healthcare professionals, and educate students and staff on health, wellness, and medical response.
+Student safety in the wilderness is the number one priority at Open Sky, demonstrated in part by our Field Medic role.
+Two years ago, we became the first wilderness program to have a Field Medic embedded in the base camp and operating area 24 hours a day, seven days a week.
+All of our Field Medics are either EMTs, Wilderness-EMTs, or Registered Nurses.
+The Field Medic’s responsibilities are to provide primary and emergency care to students; transport students (as appropriate) in the event that they need further medical care; consult with the Field Guides, Clinical Team, parents, and healthcare professionals; and educate students and staff on health, wellness, and medical response.
 Our Field Medic also conducts individual bi-weekly medical checks with every student.
 These checks address physical needs, such as monitoring calorie and water intake, measuring vital signs, and responding with adjustments or treatment as necessary.

-In the field, students learn the practice of the Four-Line Feeling Check (checking in with the mind, soul, heart, and body) which encourages awareness and self-care.
+In the field, students learn mindfulness practices such as the Four-Line Feeling Check (checking in with the mind, soul, heart, and body) which encourages body awareness and self-care.
 Awareness of the physical body empowers our students to learn how to better address all of their other needs.
 A lack of awareness of the physical body can lead to more complex issues or psychosomatic symptoms.
-These are symptoms which may present as nausea when anxious, headaches when stressed, phantom muscle or joint pain when scared, etc. Students who experience these symptoms aren’t doing so consciously or with the goal of trying to get out of an activity.
+These are symptoms that may present as nausea when anxious, headaches when stressed, phantom muscle or joint pain when scared, etc. Students who experience these symptoms aren’t doing so consciously or with the goal of trying to get out of an activity.
 The cause may be rooted in a lack of awareness around the emotional connection to the physical body.
 When our medical team checks in with students that are presenting with symptoms, we incorporate an emotional check-in as part of our physical assessment.
-After eliminating the possibility of any immediate medical concern, we work with students to connect the physical symptoms with the emotion they are feeling, empowering them to have control over their mind and body.
+We treat every physical symptom as a medical issue until proven otherwise.
+If we eliminate the possibility of any immediate medical concern through a medical examination or testing if necessary, we work with students to connect the physical symptoms with the emotion they are feeling, empowering them to have control over their mind and body.

-Open Sky is committed to the holistic well-being of every student: health of the mind, soul, heart, and body.
+Open Sky’s commitment to student safety in wilderness encompasses the holistic well-being of every student: health of the mind, soul, heart, and body.
 Safe and healthy individuals are more present and ready to pursue overall healing.
 Our Medical Team strives to meet each student’s core physical needs so that they can successfully engage in therapy and build a foundation for long-lasting restoration.